daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 procuring specialized reading apps, it also offers valuable guidance for those working on mainstream reading platforms who wish to make their products outstandingly accessible and user-friendly for everyone.
+Furthermore, it is widely recognized that affordances made for users with print disabilities are often beneficial or convenient for other users.
 Whether you are building a new reading application from the ground up or enhancing an existing one, we invite you to explore these requirements not just as a treasure trove of insights into the needs of people with